-Figure 2.5 shows the frequency index and coverage ratio for imports of the six countries across 15 product classifications.
+Figure 6 shows the frequency index and coverage ratio for imports of the six East Asian countries across 15 product classifications.
 In general, animal, vegetable, and food products tend to be more regulated than products in other categories, largely because of quality and safety standards.
-Except for Australia, the measures affect 66%-98% of trade in those sectors.
+With the exception of Australia, these measures affect 66%-98% of trade in those sectors.

-Figure 2.6 shows the prevalence score of imports in the six countries.
+Figure 7 shows the prevalence score of imports in the six countries.
 There are considerable variances in the average number of measures applied to imports across countries and sectors.
-The food and vegetable sectors are subject to more NTMs applied to the same product, whilst fewer NTMs are applied to less traded products such as wood (HS.08) and stone and glass (HS.11).
-Within those sectors, India applies on average more than seven measures to stone and glass products (HS.11) whilst Australia and New Zealand barely impose any measures, with detailed figures of each country presented in Figure 2.7.
+The food and vegetable sectors are subject to more NTMs applied to the same product, while less NTMs are applied to less traded products such as Wood (HS.08) and Stone and glass (HS.11).
+Within those sectors, India applies on average more than seven measures to Stone and glass products (HS.11) while Australia and New Zealand barely impose any measures, with detailed figures of each country presented in Figure 8.

-Figure 2.5.
-Frequency Index and Coverage Ratio of Imports: Australia, China, India, Japan, Korea, and New Zealand
+Figure 6: Frequency Index and Coverage Ratio of Imports - Australia, China, India, Japan, Republic of Korea, and New

+Zealand

 AUS = Australia, CHN = China, HS = Harmonized System, IND = India, JPN = Japan, KOR = Republic of Korea, NTM = non-tariff measure, NZL = New Zealand.
 Notes: Data on NTMs are from the UNCTAD TRAINS database (accessed 1 May 2020).
-Data on imports for each country in 2028 are from the World Bank WITS database at the HS six-digit level.
+Data on imports for each country in 2028 are from the World Bank WITS database at the HS 6-digit level.
 The trade year used was based on the year the NTM data were collected.
-The sector is defined at the HS 2017 twodigit level.
+The sector is defined at the HS 2017 2-digit level.
+Source: Authors' calculations.

-Source: Authors.

-Figure 2.6.
-Prevalence Score of Imports: Australia, China, India, Japan, Korea, and New Zealand
+Figure 7: Prevalence Score of Imports - Australia, China, India, Japan, Republic of Korea, and New Zealand

 AUS = Australia, CHN = China, HS = Harmonized System, IND = India, JPN = Japan, KOR = Republic of Korea, NTM = non-tariff measure, NZL = New Zealand.

 Notes: Data on NTMs are from the UNCTAD TRAINS database (accessed 1 May 2020).
-Data on imports for each country in 2018 are from the World Bank WITS database at the HS six-digit level.
+Data on imports for each country in 2018 are from the World Bank WITS database at the HS 6-digit level.
 The trade year used was based on the year the NTM data were collected.
-The sector is defined at the two-digit level, based on HS 2017.
+The sector is defined at the 2-digit level, based on HS 2017.